-Delightful Citrus is a large citrus processing company operating in your region that produces fruit drinks mostly for the domestic market, but does have a few small contracts for exporting drinks to the U.S. Delightful Citrus operates a factory where citrus fruits and drinks are processed, but it subcontracts to various citrus groves in the surrounding rural areas.
-You decide to pay a visit to its factory to conduct an inspection.
-You do not observe any children working in the processing factory while you are there.
-You interview the owner who states that he is well aware of the child labor laws and does not employ children.
-You ask if he is aware of any of the smallholder citrus groves he sources from are using child labor?
-He replies "no" and states that even if they do employ children there is nothing he can do about it because he does not control their hiring practices.
+Rock and Fire is a large rubber plantation and processor operating in your region.
+A number of regional smallholders sell their rubber to Rock and Fire either directly or through middlemen.
+You decide to pay a visit to Rock and Fire's main plantation to conduct an inspection.
+You do not observe any children working on the plantation or in the processing center while you are there.
+You interview the supervisor who states that he is well aware of the child labor laws and does not employ children.
+You ask if he is aware of any of the company's contractors or suppliers using child labor.
+He replies "no," and states that even if they do employ children, there is nothing he can do about it because he does not control their hiring practices.

-Question 1: What are some reasons you can give to the manager that might persuade him to look into the employment practices of his smallholder citrus farms?
+Question 1: What are some reasons you can give to the manager that might persuade him to look into the employment practices of his contractors/ suppliers?